Government orders independent inquiry into Letby case

 Parliamentary and Health Service Ombudsman Rob Behrens called for “significant improvements to culture and leadership” following the guilty verdict.

-He claims “nobody listened and nothing happened” when clinicians raised concerns about issues in the hospital’s neonatal unit.
+He claims “nobody listened and nothing happened” when clinicians expressed concern about issues in the hospital’s neonatal unit.

-“More babies were harmed and more babies were killed,” he added.
-“Those who lost their children deserve to know whether Letby could have been stopped and how it was that doctors were not listened to and their concerns not addressed for so long.”
+It emerged during the trial that consultants who raised concerns about Letby were told by hospital bosses to apologise to her formally in writing.

+The nurse put in a grievance against her employer in September 2016, the trial heard.